 New Guinea Singing Dogs are a naturally healthy wild canid with no known history of medical or genetic diseases.
 In recent years, though, NGSDs have presented with a medical issues, some becoming more frequent and sadly, a few unexpected deaths.

 On this page we will regularly add health related content.
 We will also discuss any trends that we note from gathering singers’ medical histories, lab tests and imaging studies.
-So please fill out the above survey and additionally, if possible, provide us with any test results or other information that we can use to keep us all better informed and our singers healthy.
+Please fill out the below survey and additionally, if possible, provide us with any test results or other information that we can use to keep us all better informed and our singers healthy.

 Health Issues in Captive New Guinea Singing Dogs